obscured08/RT_Strategy/RT.md

 &nbsp;&nbsp;&nbsp;&nbsp;<code>root:x:0:0:root:/root:/usr/bin/rsh</code>

+If you set all users to have an rshell, anyone that logs in will have an rshell.
+If you want your defenders to have a normal shell, use a shell escape such as:

+&nbsp;&nbsp;&nbsp;&nbsp;<code>vim -c ':!/bin/sh'</code>

+more shell escapes here: https://gtfobins.github.io/#+shell

+To hide the bin that used for the shell escape, rename it and add the . in the name like ".abc"

 ### Using the wall command
 The wall command in linux echos output to all existing shell sessions for any user that is logged in.
 You can chat this way or you can troll by sending other things like a non-ending feed stream of random characters.